Rev. Mark LaRocca-Pitts PhD BCC

 Executive Committee Member

 Stacy L. Auld serves as the System Director of Spiritual Care and Values Integration at Houston Methodist.
-She began her chaplaincy career at Houston Methodist as a CPE resident in 2009, served as a clinical chaplain for 5 years, the director for the medical center location for 7 years, and now as system director, overseeing spiritual care initiatives for all eight hospitals.
-Prior to her call to ministry, she was a jewelry buyer for the Zale Corporation for 8 years.
+She began her chaplaincy career at Houston Methodist as a CPE resident in 2009, served as a clinical chaplain for 5 years, the director for the medical center location for 7 years, and now as system director, supporting spiritual care initiatives for all eight hospitals.
 Stacy has been BCCI board certified since 2011.
-She has served in various leadership roles with APC, including chair of the local arrangements subcommittee for the 2017 conference, chair of the planning committee for the first ever virtual annual conference in 2021 and a member of the Commission on Certification since 2019.
-Stacy is an ordained elder in the United Methodist Church.
-She served nine years on the Board of Ordained Ministry and now currently serves on the Clergy Leadership Formation team in the Texas Annual Conference of the UMC.
+She has served in various leadership roles with APC, currently serving as a board member and the Chair of the Commission on Certification for BCCI.
+Stacy is an ordained elder in the United Methodist Church and serves on the Clergy Leadership Formation team in the Texas Annual Conference of the UMC.
 Stacy earned an BS in Accounting and Management from Texas A&M University in 1997 and an MDiv from Duke Divinity School in 2007.
-In May of 2022, Stacy completed the Spiritual Care Management and Leadership Certificate through Transforming Chaplaincy.
+In May of 2022, Stacy completed the Spiritual Care Management and Leadership Certificate through Transforming Chaplaincy

 Rev. Gwynneth A. Livesay M Div BCC